Apple Account

 13+ Minimum age according to Apple (or younger with the permission of a parent or guardian)

-An Apple ID is a personal account used to access all Apple services and products, ensuring Apple devices like iPhones, iPads and computers function together seamlessly.
-This includes services such as the App Store, iCloud, iMessage, FaceTime, Siri and many more.
-You sign up for an Apple ID with an email address and a secure password.
+An Apple Account (formerly known as an Apple ID) is a personal account used to access all Apple services and products, ensuring Apple devices like iPhone, iPad and Mac all function together.
+This includes services such as the App Store, iCloud, Messages, FaceTime, Siri and many more.
+You sign up for an Apple Account with an email address and a secure password.
 Your account includes all the information you use to sign in, as well as the contact, payment and security details used across Apple services.
 It is recommended that you use two-factor authentication to secure your account and protect your personal information.

-Family Sharing lets you and up to five other family members share access to Apple services.
-To access Family Sharing, each family member needs their own Apple ID.
-Children under the age of 13 need a parent or guardian to set up their Apple ID.
-Family sharing lets family members share subscriptions to music, film, TV and games and gives children access to Apple services, while also allowing parents and guardians to easily set age-based parental controls.
-Apple IDs can be used to share your location and to track the location of linked devices.
+Apple Accounts are also used with Family Sharing, which lets up to six family members share access to Apple services.
+To access Family Sharing, each family member needs their own Apple Account.
+Children under the age of 13 need a parent or guardian to set up their Apple Account.
+Family Sharing lets family members share subscriptions to music, film, TV and games and gives children access to Apple services, while also allowing parents and carers to set age-based parental controls.

-An in-app option allows Australians to report nude images directly to Apple, if they are flagged by the Communication Safety or Sensitive Content Warning feature.
-Communication Safety is switched on by default for the accounts of Australian children under 13 who are part of a Family Sharing group.
-Children who are 13 or older and adults can opt-in to Sensitive Content Warnings.
+An in-app option allows Australians to report nude images directly to Apple, if they are flagged by the Communication Safety or Sensitive Content Warning features.
+Communication Safety is switched on by default for the accounts of Australian children under 18 who are part of a Family Sharing group.
+Adults can opt in to receive Sensitive Content Warnings.

-Apple does not share user or device usage data from Apple ID accounts with advertisers or third-party companies for advertising purposes.
+Apple does not share user or device usage data from Apple Accounts with advertisers or third-party companies for advertising purposes.

 How do people use Apple IDs?